ShardulJunagade/ES-114-Data-Narratives-and-Assignments-Spring-24/README.md

-# ES 114 Data Narratives and Assignments (Spring '24)
+# ES 114: Probability, Statistics and Data Visualization (Spring '24)

 This repository contains the codes for all the assignments and relevant files for the course ES 114: Probability, Statistics and Data Visualization Spring-2024 taught by Prof. Shanmuganathan Raman at IITGN.
 Below are the assignments for the course, with direct links to the respective Jupyter notebook files.